rajusirigineedi/airqassignment/README.md

 # airq - assignment
 just an assignment
-To run it/ test it in your local system go to this pull this Docker image ' <b>vivobookdocker/airq</b> '
+To run it/ test it in your local system

-command to pull the image : docker pull vivobookdocker/airq:latest
+in command prompt do : <b>docker-compose up --build</b>

 Endpoints to test it in postman.
 >GET: /getairq